vinayvenu/avni-c4gt-diary/Light_Yagami.md

 ### Week 3 (25/06/2024 - 01/07/2024)
 #### New moves learnt
 - Get familiar with webapp code base
-- Get to know about various from of avni.
+- Get to know about various form of avni.

  #### Challenges, victories and defeats
  - Facing difficulty to reproduce error according to card.